dovezp/ce.plugin.nameless/README.md

 Welcome to the Nameless Cheat Engine Renamer Plugin repository!
 If you're a gaming enthusiast or a software developer working in the realm of cheats and hacks, you're about to discover a powerful tool that helps you stay ahead of nonintrusive anti-cheat mechanisms with ease.

+### Repository Status Update
+As you may have noticed, there have been no updates or developments since November 2020.
+This period of inactivity has led me to reflect on the project's trajectory.
+The absence of updates indicates a shift in priorities and resources to other projects.

+While the Nameless Plugin remains valuable and relevant for Cheat Engine users, I am are fully aware of the positive impact it has had on your efforts in reverse engineering.
+After careful consideration, I have made the decision to archive the Nameless Plugin repository.

+I encourage you to continue utilizing the Nameless Plugin in your work.
+Additionally, I'm open to exploring possibilities that may allow for its continued utility and development in the future.

 ### Key Features
 * Subvert Detection: This plugin empowers you to bypass nonintrusive anti-cheat window title detection methods, giving you a stealthy advantage.